 1.5.1.
-This guidance relates to use of the QGIS template and import tool associated with version 4.0 of the main metric and associated version of the SSM only, and does not aim to instruct on broader use of QGIS or Microsoft Excel.
+This guidance relates to use of the QGIS template and import tool associated with Defra's Statutory Biodiversity Metric calculation tool and associated version of the SSM only, and does not aim to instruct on broader use of QGIS or Microsoft Excel.
 As such, complimentary techniques such as adding basemaps or setting up composer manager outputs are not detailed in this guidance.